 Do you want to know how to make the perfect root beer float?
-You can whip these up in literally no time at all for the kids and even make an alcoholic adult version for you and your friends to enjoy on a hot day.
+You can whip this ultimate root beer float up in literally no time at all for the kids and even make an alcoholic adult version for you and your friends to enjoy on a hot day.

 What is Root Beer?